ecamp/ecamp3/CONTRIBUTING.md

 ### Git setup :octocat:

 We use a triangular git workflow.
 This means that all changes are first pushed to a contributor's fork of the repository, and then the changes are merged into the main fork via a pull request.
+If you are an advanced git user you can set this up yourself.
 In practice, setting up this workflow looks as follows:

 1. Fork the main repository onto your GitHub account.
-To use the commands your configured git `user.name` must be exactly your git user name.
+To use the commands your configured git `user.name` should be exactly your git user name.
     If you run the code below, and it outputs your GitHub username you are good to go.
     ```shell
     echo $(git config user.name)
     ```
-    If not you need to replace the `$(git config user.name)` parts with your username or run `git config --global user.name "YourUsername"` with your GitHub username instead of `YourUsername`
+    If not you should replace the `$(git config user.name)` parts with your username or run `git config --global user.name "YourUsername"` with your GitHub username instead of `YourUsername`

 2. Clone the main repository to your local computer: